Traditional Chicken Stock: Recipe

 Tara Carpenter, NC.

-Holistic nutrition for people on The Body Ecology Diet (B.E.D.).
+Nutritional guidance for people healing with The Body Ecology Diet.

-You can find my writing of the benefits of bone stock here.
+You can find my writing of “benefits of stock” here.

 Makes: about 4 quarts